debugworkbench/hydragon/app/tests/README.md

 ## Overview

 The current test harness is designed to support both unit and integration tests, the latter can span across multiple processes.
-The main process runs a set of Mocha tests, some of which can request that the renderer process runs some Mocha tests.
-Test progress is piped from the main process to the renderer process where it is merged with the test progress of the renderer-side tests and displayed in the DevTools console (hopefully the console reporter will be replaced by a much nicer HTML reporter at some point in the future).
+The main process creates a reporter window to display all test results, and separate windows to run renderer-side Mocha tests.
+Tests in the main process can run subsets of the renderer-side Mocha tests in one of the windows created by the test harness.
+Test progress is piped from the main process (and from the other windows through the main process) to the reporter window and displayed in the DevTools console (hopefully the console reporter will be replaced by a much nicer HTML reporter at some point in the future).

 ## Directory Layout